uncefact/project-vckit/documentation/docs/get-started/demo-explorer-get-started/basic-operations.md

 ![issue credential 3](/img/issue-credential-2.png)

 You can also see the details of the VC.
-At Rendered tab, you can see the rendered version of it, this is made by the [Renderer](https://www.npmjs.com/package/@vckit/renderer) plugin of VCKit.
+At Rendered tab, you can see the rendered version of it, this is made by the [Renderer](https://www.npmjs.com/package/@vckit/renderer) plugin of VCkit.

 :::note
 The QR code won't work due to being on localhost, and it's not a result of rendering.